-- f.
-Confirm the date and time. - g.
+- g.
+Confirm the date and time. - h.
 Boot the system from the primary boot path. - a.
 Boot messages can vary, depending on the system model. - b.
 Enter Y to the Interact with IPL? prompt, if it appears on your screen.

 The system boots from disk.
-After some activity the ISL prompt displays. - 4.
-Start the system.
+After some activity the ISL prompt displays.